DHHS Resources

 • Texas Court Reporters Association contains a list of court reporters trained to provide real-time captioning (CART Providers) around Texas as well as information for court reporters.

-• Texas Society of Interpreters for the Deaf is a nonprofit organization established for the purpose of developing and strengthening the profession of interpreting in Texas.
+• Texas Society of Interpreters for the Deaf is a nonprofit established for the purpose of developing and strengthening the profession of interpreting in Texas.

 • Texas Workforce Commission’s Vocational Rehabilitation Services provides services for youth, students and adults with disabilities to help prepare for, obtain, retain or advance in employment.